ghostery/ghostery-browser-linux-support/flatpak/README.md

 the flatpak manifest when a new release of our browser happen.

 - `ruby make.rb -d 2022-09-06 -v 2022.8` or `ruby make.rb bump -d 2022-09-06
   -v 2022.8` to prepare the manifest file for a new release.
-You can also pass the `-b BRANCH` parameter to switch between stable and beta release.
 - `ruby make.rb build` to create a local flatpak package
 - `ruby make.rb install` to install a previously created local flatpak package
 - `ruby make.rb uninstall` to uninstall the flatpak previously installed